penpot/penpot-docs/plugins/faq.md

 createComponent(shapes: PenpotShape[]): PenpotLibraryComponent;
 ```

-Check PenpotLibrary methods in the <a target="_blank" href="https://penpot-plugins-api-doc.pages.dev/interfaces/PenpotLibrary">API documentation</a>
+Take a look at the PenpotLibrary methods in the <a target="_blank" href="https://penpot-plugins-api-doc.pages.dev/interfaces/PenpotLibrary">API documentation</a> or this <a target="_blank" href="https://github.com/penpot/penpot-plugins-samples/tree/main/components-library">simple example</a>.

 ### Is there a place where I can share my plugin?